adampetrie/waterparks/_water-parks/kidstown-water-park.md

 ---
 title: Kidstown Water Park
+slug: kidstown-water-park
 description: Water park in Toronto Ontario.
 Kidstown is the only water park operated by the City of Toronto.
-slug: kidstown-water-park
+excerpt: Kidstown is the only water park operated by the City of Toronto.
+city: Scarborough, Ontario

 lat: 43.807022
 lng: -79.30943429999999